adamsilver/fdpb/01-Register.md

 </form>
 ```

 The form contains just 4 fields and a submit button with each field having an associated label.
-Labels are where our analysis begins.
+Labels describe are where our analysis begins.

 ## Labels